wayofnumbers/wayofnumbers.github.io/content/on-the-internet-nobody-knows-you-re-a-dog-or-ai.md

 Title: On the Internet, Nobody Knows You Are a Dog, or AI
+Subtitle: An inevitable slide into online community anarchy
 Slug: On-the-Internet-Nobody-Knows-You-Are-a-Dog-or-AI
 Date: 2019-10-1 20:00
 Category: Machine Learning